 Here's how the site experience looks on RebelMouse-powered EcoWatch when viewing their primary tag "Plastics."

 RebelMouse-powered EcoWatch takes advantage of a primary tag construct.

-Improves Crucial KPIs: As mentioned before, RebelMouse traffic experts are constantly focused on improving the three KPIs that matter most to site usability and building audience loyalty.
-These metrics answer the following questions:
+As mentioned earlier, RebelMouse traffic experts are constantly focused on improving the three KPIs that matter most to site usability and building audience loyalty.
+These metrics help answer the following questions: